 NWACC Award Programs

-Award for Innovation in Educational Technologies
+Award for Innovation in Instructional Technologies

 displayed innovation in the design, development, and/or support of instructional technologies.

-Innovation in Educational Technology Award Winners:
+Innovation in Instructional Technology Award Winners:

 2013: An Experiential Faculty Development Program on Blended Learning - Justina Brown, Marc Ravaris, John Farquhar, Andrew Blick, Maggie Barklind, and Peter Agras, Western Washington University